 The most recent version of the Americans with Disabilities Act has been around for over 10 years — so why is there suddenly so much chatter about ADA compliance for apartments now?

 That’s the real question, right?

-Not too long ago, none of us in the multifamily industry were thinking about this, much less trying to actually get a compliant apartment website.
+Not too long ago, none of us in the multifamily industry were thinking about this, much less trying to actually create an accessible multifamily website.

 Along with the recently updated guidelines that were mentioned earlier, the past few years have seen a significant increase in federal lawsuits filed against businesses, alleging that their websites violate the ADA by not being accessible to people with disabilities.

 Let’s also not forget that ever since the emergence of COVID-19, we have merged even more onto the online space as an entire industry.
-Our apartment tours and the majority of our potential renter communication is now happening online.
-An accessible and compliant property website has never been more important.
+Apartment tours and the majority of potential renter communication are now happening online.
+An accessible and compliant multifamily website has never been more important.

-As you might imagine, there’s many steps and procedures that go into making an apartment website ADA compliant.
+As you might imagine, there’s many steps and procedures that go into making a multifamily website ADA-compliant.

-However, there’s a few changes you can make right now with minimal web knowledge to increase the compliance of your property website to what is considered a “Level A.”
+However, there’s a few changes you can make right now with minimal web knowledge to increase the compliance of your multifamily website to what is considered “Level A” compliance.

-If you are looking to make your current or future website ADA compliant, it is important that you seek experts that understand the different levels and guidelines of the WCAG, as well as understand how current website design can help or hinder accessibility to users with disabilities.
-To learn more about how Swifty can easily become your expert, visit here.
+If you are looking to make your current or future multifamily website ADA-compliant, it is important that you seek experts that understand the different levels and guidelines of the WCAG, as well as understand how current website design can help or hinder accessibility to users with disabilities.
+We recommend that you reach out to Mixed Media Creations for expert help on ADA compliance.

-First, here is an overview of the main elements that are crucial for accessibility:
+As a quick overview, here are the main elements that are crucial for accessibility: